-Table 1: Activities Activity Status Farming Activities oriibitea (PK) 23.4.1 Farming activity (includes viticulture). Р 23.4.2 Domestic Livestock.
-P Permitted C Controlled RD Restricted Discretionpary 23.4.3 Factory Farming.
-NC Buildings, Residential Activity, Subdivision and Development 23.4.4 The construction and exterior alteration of residential buildings located within a building platform approved by resource consent, or registered on the applicable computer freehold register, subject to compliance with Table 2. Р 23.4.5 The exterior alteration of any lawfully established building located outside of a building platform, subject to compliance with the standards in Table 2. Р 23.4.6 One residential unit within any building platform approved by resource consent. Р 23.4.7 Residential Flat (activity only, the specific rules for the construction of any buildings apply). Р 23.4.8 The use of land or buildings for Residential activity except as provided for by any other rule.
-D 23.4.9 The identification of a building platform not less than 70m2 and not greater than 1000m2.
-23.4.10 The construction of any building including the physical activity associated with buildings including roading, access, lighting, landscaping and earthworks, not provided for by any other rule.
-D Commercial Activities 23.4.11 home Occupation that complies with the standards in Table 3. Р 23.4.12 Industrial activities limited to wineries and underground cellars, not exceeding 300m 2 . Р 23.4.13 Commercial recreation activities that comply with the standards in Table 3. Р 23.4.14 Retail sales of farm and garden produce, handicrafts and wine that is grown, reared or produced on the site and that comply with the standards in Table 3.
-Control is reserved to: a. the location of the activity and buildings; b. access, vehicle crossing location, car parking; c. screening and location of storage areas for waste materials, outdoor display areas and parking; d. signage; e. lighting.
+Table 1: Activities Farming Activities 23.4.1 Farming Activity (includes viticulture). Р 23.4.2 Domestic Livestock. Р 23.4.3 Factory Farming.
+NC Buildings, Residential Activity, Subdivision and Development 23.4.4 The construction and exterior alteration of residential buildings located within a building platform approved by resource consent, or registered on the applicable computer freehold register, subject to compliance with Table 2. Р 23.4.5 The exterior alteration of any lawfully established building located outside of a building platform, subject to compliance with the standards in Table 2. Р 23.4.6 One residential unit within any building platform approved by resource consent. Р 23.4.7 Residential Flat (activity only, the specific rules for the construction of any buildings apply). Р 23.4.8 The use of land or buildings for Residential Activity except as provided for by any other rule.
+D 23.4.9 The identification of a building platform not less than 70m 2 and not greater than 1000m 2 .
+D 23.4.10 The construction of any building including the physical activity associated with buildings including roading, access, lighting, landscaping and earthworks, not provided for by any other rule.
+Commercial Activities 23.4.11 Home Occupation that complies with the standards in Table 3. Р 23.4.12 Industrial Activities limited to wineries and underground cellars, not exceeding 300m 2 . Р 23.4.13 Commercial recreation activities that comply with the standards in Table 3. Р 23.4.14 Retail sales of farm and garden produce, handicrafts and wine that is grown, reared or produced on the site and that comply with the standards in Table 3. С Control is reserved to: a. the location of the activity and buildings; b. access, vehicle crossing location, car parking; c. screening and location of storage areas for waste materials, outdoor display areas and parking; d. signage; e. lighting.

-Table 1: Activities Activity Status 23.4.15 Winery and Farm Buildings С The construction, addition or alteration of a farm building or winery with control reserved to: a. location, scale, height and external appearance, as it effects the Gibbston Valley's landscape and amenity values; b. landscaping; c. parking and access, in respect of earthworks and the impact on the safety and efficiency of State highway 6; d. the location, scale and functional need of carparking; e. associated earthworks; f. provision of water supply, sewage treatment and disposal; g. lighting, including car parking areas; h. screening and location of storage areas for waste materials, outdoor display and signage areas and parking.
-23.4.16 Visitor accommodation.
-D Other Activities 23.4.17 Non-commercial recreation and recreational activity.
-23.4.18 Informal airports for emergency landings, rescues, fire-fighting and activities ancillary to farming activities.
-23.4.19 Informal airports, expect as provided for in 23.4.18.
-23.4.20 any activity not listed in Tables 1.
+Table 1: Activities Activity Status 23.4.15 Winery and Farm Buildings The construction, addition or alteration of a farm building or winery with control reserved to: a. location, scale, height and external appearance, as it effects the Gibbston Valley's landscape and amenity values; b. landscaping; c. parking and access, in respect of earthworks and the impact on the safety and efficiency of State Highway 6; d. the location, scale and functional need of car parking; e. associated earthworks; f. provision of water supply, sewage treatment and disposal; g. lighting, including car parking areas; h. screening and location of storage areas for waste materials, outdoor display and signage areas and parking.
+23.4.16 Visitor Accommodation.
+D Other Activities 23.4.17 Non-commercial recreation and recreational activity. Р 23.4.18 Informal Airports for emergency landings, rescues, fire-fighting and activities ancillary to farming activities.
+23.4.19 Informal Airports, expect as provided for in 23.4.18.
+23.4.20 Any activity not listed in Tables 1.
 23.4.21

-23.5 Rules - Standards
+Rules - Standards